Order of the German Eagle

 The Order of Merit of the German Eagle (Verdienstorden vom Deutschen Adler) was an award of the German Nazi regime, predominantly to foreign diplomats.
 The Order was instituted on 1 May 1937 by Adolf Hitler.

 It ceased to be awarded following the collapse of Nazi Germany at the end of World War II in Europe.
 The wearing of the Order of Merit of the German Eagle is prohibited in the Federal Republic of Germany.

 Criteria

 The Order of Merit of the German Eagle was a diplomatic and honorary award given to prominent foreigners, particularly diplomats.

-In addition to awards to non-Germans, the Reich Foreign Minister and the Reich Protector of Bohemia and Moravia received a 'Special Degree' (Sonderstufe), with identical insignia to the Grand Cross of the Order.
-Accordingly, Foreign Minister Constantin von Neurath, received the Special Degree of the Order, with a further award to Joachim von Ribbentrop on his appointment as Foreign Minister in 1938.
-In 1943 Dr. Wilhelm Frick received the Special Degree after becoming Reich Protector of Bohemia and Moravia.
+In addition to awards to non-Germans, the Reich Foreign Minister and the Reich Protector of Bohemia and Moravia received a 'Special Class' (Sonderstufe), with identical insignia to the Grand Cross of the Order.
+Accordingly, Foreign Minister Constantin von Neurath received the Special Class of the Order, with a further award to Joachim von Ribbentrop on his appointment as Foreign Minister in 1938.
+In 1943 Dr. Wilhelm Frick received the Special Class after becoming Reich Protector of Bohemia and Moravia.